What is Ascites?

-- Transudative ascites — causes include hepatic cirrhosis, alcoholic hepatitis, heart failure and hepatic failure
+Transudative ascites — causes include hepatic cirrhosis, alcoholic hepatitis, heart failure, and hepatic failure

-- Exudative ascites — causes include peritoneal carcinomatosis, peritonitis and inflammation of the pancreas or biliary system
+Exudative ascites — causes include peritoneal carcinomatosis, peritonitis, and inflammation of the pancreas or biliary system.

 Dangers Associated with Ascites

-It produces a 3-dimensional photo of the internal body organs using X-rays (x).
+It produces a 3-dimensional photo of the internal body organs using X-rays. (x)

 Causes of Ascites

-advanced liver disease.
-An impairment of the liver tissue is replaced by fibrosis or scar tissue.
-The scar tissue is formed as the liver tries to restore itself when it’s injured.
-Doctors consider this to be cirrhosis, which then leads to dysfunction of the liver, scarring of the liver, bleeding and accumulation of fluid in the abdomen (x).
-Cirrhosis has no severe symptoms, but ascites can occur once the disorder has advanced.
+Medical science has found that the most common causes of ascites stem from advanced liver disease, which is the liver tissue’s impairment, then replaced by fibrosis or scar tissue.
+The liver forms the scar tissue as it tries to restore itself when it’s injured.
+Doctors consider this to be cirrhosis that leads to the liver’s dysfunction, scarring of the liver, bleeding, and accumulation of fluid in the abdomen. (x) Cirrhosis has no severe symptoms, but ascites can occur once the disorder has advanced.
 One of the most common complications of cirrhosis is ascites.

 - Hepatitis B or C